microsoft/FluidFramework/docs/docs/hello-world.md

 # Hello World - the Dice Roller

-The Dice roller is a fully-functional Fluid component; it's code looks like this:
+The Dice roller is a fully-functional Fluid component; its code looks like this:

 <<< @/tutorials/dice-roller.tsx

 It displays a die and a button to roll it.
 You can try it below.

-**Try the Dice roller**
+**Try the Dice roller [Doesn't work yet]**

 <style>
   iframe#diceroller {